ericstrobl/DDR/README.md

 # Dirac Delta Regression (DDR)

-This is an R package implementing DDR, an algorithm that transforms the response variable into a set of approximate Dirac delta functions using kernel density functions.
-DDR converts a non-linear regressor (e.g., reproducing kernel ridge regression) to a conditional density estimator.
+This is an R package implementing DDR, an algorithm that transforms the response variable into a set of asymptotically Dirac delta functions $\lim$ using kernel density functions.
+This allows the user to convert a non-linear regressor (e.g., reproducing kernel ridge regression) to a conditional density estimator.

 The academic article describing DDR in detail can be found here.
 Please cite the article if you use any of the code in this repository.